ttimbers/review-my-pull-request/README.md

 - Reasoning of the sentence on line 15
 - Incompatibility with the sentence on line 15 with the code in the code chunk named `table-of-most-accomplished-pilots`
 - Incorrect code in code chunk named `table-of-most-accomplished-pilots` (unested `film` instead of `starships`) leads to naming the wrong pilot as the most accomplished pilot on line 27
-- Incorrect code in code chunk named `table-of-most-accomplished-pilots` (unested `film` instead of `starships`) leads to the use of the wrong character's picture in the image that is sourced in the code chunk named `top-pilot` (it should be a picture of Han Solo, you could use this URL for example: <https://i1.wp.com/twinfinite.net/wp-content/uploads/2015/11/harrison-ford-Mill_3222044i.jpg>).
+- Incorrect code in code chunk named `table-of-most-accomplished-pilots` (unested `film` instead of `starships`) leads to the use of the wrong character's picture in the image that is sourced in the code chunk named `top-pilot` (it should be a picture of Obi-Wan Kenobi, you could use this URL for example: <https://hips.hearstapps.com/hmg-prod.s3.amazonaws.com/images/ewan-mcgregor-obi-wan-1570898048.jpg>).

 4. Add comments and suggested changes using the `+` sign beside the line numbers (the first time you do this will trigger the start of your code review.
 Need help?
 See [GitHub's how to on reviewing proposed changes in a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-proposed-changes-in-a-pull-request).